JohnnyTheTank/angular-bricklayer/README.md

 ```

 ## Images
-Since v1.1.0 the grid gets redrawn on each image load
+Since `v1.1.0` the grid gets redrawn when images have been loaded, by including and using [desandro's imagesloaded](https://github.com/desandro/imagesloaded)

 # License
 MIT